tped/ovos-skill-how-are-things/README.md

-# OVOSSkill

-Introductory Skill so that Skill Authors can see how an OVOS Skill is put together
+# OVOS How Are Things Skill

+Perform simple system/network checks

 ## About

-Information about your skill
+Simple OVOS Skill runs a few Raspberry PI system commands and reports on heath of the system - initially Temp, CPU load, Disk usage and throttling history.

 ## Examples

-- "Hello world"
+- "How are things"
+- "How are you (doing?)"
+- "How's everything (going)?"
-- "How are you?"
+- "How are you feeling?"
-- "Thank you"

 ## Credits

-authorName (@githubUsername)
+Tom P (@tped)

 ## Category